python/cpython/Doc/library/io.rst

 .. data:: DEFAULT_BUFFER_SIZE

-   An int containing the default buffer size used by the module's buffered I/O classes.  :func:`open` uses the file's blksize (as obtained by :func:`os.stat`) if possible.
+   An int containing the default buffer size used by the module's buffered I/O classes.  :func:`.open` uses the file's blksize (as obtained by :func:`os.stat`) if possible.

 .. function:: open(file[, mode[, buffering[, encoding[, errors[, newline[, closefd=True]]]]]])